dentarg/auth0-blog/_posts/2016-10-05-build-your-first-app-with-polymer-and-web-components.markdown

 * Auth0 configuration.
 * A greeting with profile image and logout button to show when the user is authenticated.

 > **Important security note:** In this demo, we're adding authentication to the client side but we are not securing a backend.
 If you have an API for your application, the API should _always_ be secured.
-The [`id_token` should not be used to secure an API](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api); instead use an `access_token` with the appropriate configuration.
+The [`id_token` should not be used to secure an API](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api); instead, use an `access_token` with the appropriate configuration.
 You can read about how to [implement API authentication with Auth0](https://auth0.com/docs/apis) with [implicit grant](https://auth0.com/docs/api-auth/tutorials/implicit-grant).

 Let's create the dependency element: `/src/auth0-js.html`.
 Create a new file and add the following: